“Be who you are and say what you feel, because those who mind don’t matter, and those who matter don’t mind.” ~ Bernard M. Baruch

 - Make a list of the things for which you are grateful.
 You will find that the mere activity of making this list quells the impact that others have on your decision-making.

 Keep at it and you will find that your decision-making will begin to reflect your wants and needs rather than the attempt to appease and satisfy others.
-You will be happier, less stressed and more attuned to your own self.
+You will be happier, less stressed, more attuned to your own self, and food choices change too.
 As the saying goes, “Dance like nobody is watching.”